IATI/IATI-Dashboard/README.rst

 Introduction
 ------------

-The IATI dashboard is a displays key numbers and graphs about the data on the `IATI registry <http://iatiregistry.org/>`__.
+The IATI dashboard displays key numbers and graphs about the data on the `IATI registry <http://iatiregistry.org/>`__.

 See the dashboard in action at http://dashboard.iatistandard.org

 The dashboard is in beta, all contents/urls/machine readable downloads are subject to change.

 This repository is the code for the dashboard frontend.
 Stats are generated from the Registry by stats code in a separate repository - https://github.com/IATI/IATI-Stats

 Technology Overview
 ^^^^^^^^^^^^^^^^^^^